Behaviour management strategies 13 articles

-- It's up to you whether to prevent a pupil from going on a trip, but you must avoid discrimination.
+- It's up to you to decide whether to prevent a pupil from going on a trip, but you must avoid discrimination.
 Here's what to consider if you have pupils with challenging behaviour, and for those with SEND and/or medical conditions.

 - Make sure you understand when and how staff can make physical interventions with pupils.
-Read through our summary of the official guidance, including what it has to say on staff training and reporting incidents.
+Read through our summary of the official guidance, including what it has to say on staff training and reporting and recording incidents.

 - Updated Get to grips with the different approaches to managing mobile phone usage in school, and adapt our template letters to parents/carers to let them know about any changes to your policy and approach.

 - Be clear on the procedures for excluding a pupil, when you can lawfully do so, and who you must inform.

 - You can temporarily direct pupils with challenging behaviour off site.
 Alternatively, you can carry out a 'managed move' if the situation calls for a permanent change.
 Find out more about what both options involve and how you're expected to manage them.